PROCOM-ERP/IMT-3A-PROCOM-ERP/docs/DEPLOYING.md

 > If you would prefer to pull images from a docker registry on :whale: [Docker Hub](https://hub.docker.com) instead of building them locally, you can simply add `--pull "registry_or_username/repository"` as well as a version to pull from `--version "X.X.X | latest"`, such as: `./deploy.sh --pull "gachille/erp" --version 1.0.0`.
 > If you would like to push you local images to a docker registry on :whale: [Docker Hub](https://hub.docker.com), you can simply add `--push "registry_or_username/repository"`, such as: `./deploy --push "gachille/erp"`.
 It will automatically tag the images, and push one image with multiple tags, all named after the services, as not to bring chaos to the repository.

-## :whale: - :honeybee: **Swarm mode** :
+## :whale: - :honeybee: **Swarm mode** : {#swarm-mode}

 > [!IMPORTANT]
 >
 > - Insure you have the script `./security/docker_secrets.sh` :key:.

-- Execute the deploy script with the `--swarm` option, as such: `./deploy.sh --swarm`, and if it's your first execution, add the `--sec` option to the command, as such: `./deploy.sh --swarm --sec`.
+Execute the deploy script with the `--swarm` option, as such: `./deploy.sh --swarm`, and if it's your first execution, add the `--sec` option to the command, as such: `./deploy.sh --swarm --sec`.
 This will generate all security certificates needed to run the app only if it doesn't detect existing ones (see [Security Guide](./security/README.md) if you encounter any issues regarding .jks, .p12, .crt or .pem files).

 This is going to activate :ship: Swarm mode :sailboat: for :whale: Docker, and create a node manager.
 Then it will deploy the services and load balance between them, restart them if they have errors etc.